karimarttila/clojure/webstore-demo/simple-server/README.md

     key <AC10> { [  odiaeresis,  Odiaeresis,  End, ...
 ```

-One great productivity trick is to edit S-expressions as entitites.
-You should learn how to use "slurping" and "barfing" and other ways to move S-expressions efectively in your code.
-Once you get this you will be surprised how fast Clojure programming is.
+One great productivity trick is to edit S-expressions as entitites (i.e. structural editing e.g. using [paredit](https://www.emacswiki.org/emacs/ParEdit) in your editor).
+You should learn how to use "slurping" and "barfing" and other ways to move S-expressions effectively in your code (see this excellent animated tutorial regarding that: [The Animated Guide to Paredit](http://danmidwood.com/content/2014/11/21/animated-paredit.html); if you are using IntelliJ IDEA + Cursive see this tutorial: [Cursive and Paredit](https://cursive-ide.com/userguide/paredit.html)).
+Once you get structural editing you will be surprised how fast Clojure programming is.
 E.g. I already mentioned that I use Emacs key binding in IntelliJ IDEA (since Emacs is my favorite editor in headless environments).
-Emacs uses <ctrl>-k to delete all characters from the cursor to the end of line, and actually moves the string to the "yank area" from with you can "yank" the string to a new position by <ctrl>-y.
-I created a shortcut key <shift><ctrl>-k to delete the S-expression next to cursor and move the S-expression to the yank area, from which I can yank the S-expression to a new place.
-I use this <shift><ctlr>-k with slurping and barfing all the time when editing Clojure code - it really makes editing Clojure code in actual source files and REPL scratch editor file a breeze.
+Emacs uses ```<ctrl>-k``` to delete all characters from the cursor to the end of line, and actually moves the string to the "yank area" from with you can "yank" the string to a new position by ```<ctrl>-y```.
+I created a shortcut key ```<shift><ctrl>-k``` to delete the S-expression next to cursor and move the S-expression to the yank area, from which I can yank the S-expression to a new place.
+I use ```<shift><ctlr>-k``` with slurping and barfing all the time when editing Clojure code - it really makes editing Clojure code in actual source files and in the REPL scratch editor file a breeze.

 I tried to make slurping and barfing as "natural" and "intuitive" to my keyboard practices and configuration as possible.
-Since I use the i,j,k,l characters for arrow keys (up, left, down, right) I found it natural to have the following configuration for slurping/barfing:
+Since I use the i,j,k,l keys as arrow keys (up, left, down, right) I found it natural to have the following configuration for slurping and barfing:

 ```elisp
      (define-key paredit-mode-map (kbd "C-M-j")  'paredit-backward-slurp-sexp)